What is an FHA 203k Loan and How Does it Work?

 Income and debt requirements

 Lenders will examine your debt-to-income ratio, too.
-This is the comparison of your gross monthly income and debt repayments.
+This is a comparison of your gross monthly income and debt repayments.
 Typically, less than 43% of your income should go toward your proposed mortgage payment plus all other debts.
 That’s $430 in payments per $1,000 of pre-tax income.

 For example, if your income is $5,000 per month, your future house payment plus auto loan payments, student loan payments, and credit card bills shouldn’t exceed $2,150 per month.